ecila/HALblog/pages/events.md

 Three workshops will be held throughout 2017:

-### 1 Exchanging Perspectives: Machine Listening vs Listening Machines
+### 1 Exchanging Perspectives: Machine Listening and Listening Machines
 April 27-28.
 Sussex Humanities Lab, University of Sussex, Brighton

 * *What are the challenges and opportunities of working with large digital audio databases for humanities researchers, sound artists and archivists?*